-Drosophila melanogaster frequently harbor Wolbachia strains that can cause sperm-egg incompatibilities.
-Additionally, these Wolbachia can make their host insect recalcitrant to secondary infections with RNA viruses, and are being transferred to mosquitoes for use in vector control programs.
-The genetic tools available for Drosophila allow us to ask mechanistic questions about how Wolbachia establishes infection and manipulates its host.
+Across the Drosophila genus, there are numerous strains of Wolbachia that affect their fly hosts in various ways.
+Some harbor Wolbachia strains that cause sperm-egg incompatibilities.
+Other Wolbachia can make their host recalcitrant to secondary infections with RNA viruses, and are being transferred to mosquitoes for use in vector control programs.
+Certain Drosophila species host multiple co-infecting Wolbachia.
+The diversity of host-Wolbachia interactions in this group coupled with genetic tools available for Drosophila melanogaster make this an excellent system study fundamental aspects of Wolbachia-host interactions.

 Insect cell culture systems allow us to easily move Wolbachia between host contexts, visualize the localization of the bacteria, and track the progress of infection.
-There is a suite of molecular tools available for insect cells lines that facilitate genetic and microscopic studies of the host-Wolbachia relationship.
+There is a suite of molecular tools available for insect cells lines that facilitate genetic, molecular, and microscopic studies of the host-Wolbachia relationship.